cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 ****

+## 1. Which of the following are key features of SAPUI5?
+(Choose the correct answers).

+Full translation support

+Web Dynpro extensibility

+Responsive across browsers and devices

+Less open for custom developmen

+Based on open standards such as, JavaScript, CSS3, and HTML5.

+****

+:book: UX400 - Unit 2

+a/c/e

+****

-## What is the key concept of SAPUI5 that enables the separation of information representation from user interaction?
-(Choose the correct answer).
+## 2. What is the key concept of SAPUI5 that enables the separation of information representation from user interaction?
+(Choose the correct answer). :no_entry:

-### Model View Controller
+Model View Controller

 Drag-and-drop